CSS VARSITY COACHES

 Andrew Julian, Head Varsity Boys’ Soccer and Assistant Varsity Girls’ Soccer

 Coach Julian began coaching at CSS upon his arrival in 2015, and he took over the boys’ varsity program in 2016 after assisting the boys’ and girls’ varsity tennis teams for a year.
 Starting at an early age, he gained a passion for soccer and played all throughout his years in middle school and high school.
 While he pursued different sports at the collegiate level, his interest in the globe’s favorite sport persisted, and he brings that enthusiasm to the pitch.
 Mr. Julian is the Technology Integrator and MS/US science teacher on campus where his innovation has been instrumental in various new seminar and course offerings.
+For his teaching expertise, he was awarded the Mary Flynn Flemke Leadership in Education Award in 2018.

 Marc Knutila, Head Varsity Boys’ Tennis